python/cpython/Doc/library/repr.rst

 .. sectionauthor:: Fred L. Drake, Jr. <fdrake@acm.org>

 .. note::
-   The :mod:`repr` module has been renamed to :mod:`reprlib` in Python 3.0.
-The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+   The :mod:`repr` module has been renamed to :mod:`reprlib` in Python 3.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 **Source code:** :source:`Lib/repr.py`